open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/kafka.md

 ---
 sidebar_position: 2
 sidebar_label: Kafka
-title: Kafka Datasource Configuration | Enterprise OPA
+title: Kafka Datasource Configuration | EOPA
 ---

 # Kafka Datasource Configuration

-Enterprise OPA's support for Apache Kafka makes it possible to stream data updates to Enterprise OPA.
+EOPA's support for Apache Kafka makes it possible to stream data updates to EOPA.
 This can be useful when events representing changes to data used in policy evaluation are available on a Kafka topic (CDC, change data capture).

 ## Example Configuration

-The Kafka integration is provided through the `data` plugin, and needs to be enabled in Enterprise OPA's configuration.
+The Kafka integration is provided through the `data` plugin, and needs to be enabled in EOPA's configuration.

 ### Minimal